gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/a-basic-cache.md

  &nbsp;

- {{% alert title="Tanzu GemFire Service Instance" color="warning" %}}
+ {{% alert title="Tanzu GemFire Kubernetes Cluster" color="warning" %}}
- To deploy the Bike Incident application on Kubernetes make sure you have [created a Tanzu GemFire cluster on Kubernetes](spring-boot-for-apache-geode/getting-started/set-up-tgf4k8s-on-tas-sbdg).
+ To deploy the Bike Incident application on Kubernetes make sure you have [created a Tanzu GemFire cluster on Kubernetes](spring-boot-for-apache-geode/getting-started/set-up-tgf4k8s).

  For this example:
  * Our **namespace** is `tanzu-gemfire`